 The Bankruptcy Code of the United States offers individual debtors two different options when filing for bankruptcy, each of which has their own strengths and merits.
 If a debtor has the means to work his or her way through the debts, but only with court assistance, they may choose to file under Chapter 13 bankruptcy.
 Compared to Chapter 7, Chapter 13 bankruptcy permits debtors to go through the bankruptcy process without some of the more severe property repossessions or credit report penalties while paying off their debts.

 For assistance with your bankruptcy filing and legal advice that could prove important to you, contact a Birmingham Chapter 13 bankruptcy attorney from [firm-name] by calling [phone-number] today.

 Chapter 7 bankruptcy is usually used in cases when debtors need to completely eliminate their debt, while Chapter 13 is preferred when debtors need limited assistance to work through their financial issues.
 As a result of the reduced interference of the court, debtors who go through the Chapter 13 process can enjoy the following benefits:

 Generally speaking, unless a debtor is caught in a situation where it would be impractical to even attempt to repay certain debts, Chapter 13 is the preferred mode of filing for bankruptcy.
 This system, although more stringent about paying creditors on time, may allow a debtor to feel less like they are being punished for their debts, and more as if they are being given a second chance.

-If you are considering bankruptcy and think Chapter 13 may be right for you, contact a Birmingham Chapter 13 bankruptcy lawyer from GREENWAY BANKRUPTCY LAW, LLC today at (205) 324-4000 for more information.
+If you are considering bankruptcy and think Chapter 13 may be right for you, contact a Birmingham Chapter 13 bankruptcy lawyer from [firm-name] today at [phone-number] for more information.